Deep Submodular Peripteral Networks: Deep Submodular Peripteral Networks

 Clearly there is a strong relationship between DSPNs and Deep Sets~\citep{deepset}.
 In fact any DSPNs is a special case of a Deep Set, but there is an important distinction, namely that a DSPN is assuredly submodular.
 It may seem like this would restrict the family of aggregation functions available but, as shown above, there are in theory an unbounded number of aggregators to study.
 Training a DSPN also preserves submodularity simply by ensuring $\roofparms$ remains positive which can be achieved using projected gradient descent (the positive orthant is one of the easiest of the constraints to maintain).
 A deep set, when trained, can easily lose the submodular property, something we demonstrate in \S\ref{sec:Experiments}, rendering the deep set inapplicable when submodularity is required.
 Also, as was shown in~\citep{bilmes2017deep}, DSFs are already quite expressive, the only known limitation being their inability to express certain matroid rank functions.
-With a DSPN, however, the aggregator functions immediately eliminate this inability.
-Hence, it is an open theoretical problem if a DSPN, by varying in parameter $w$ and combinatorial space $\mathcal M$, can represent all possible monotone non-decreasing submodular functions.
+With a DSPN, however, the aggregator functions immediately eliminate this inability. \begin{restatable}[DSPN Family]{corollary}{dspn_family} Let $\mathcal F_\text{DSPN}$ (resp.\ $\mathcal F_\text{DSF}$) be the family of DSPN (resp.
+DSF) submodular functions.
+Then $\mathcal F_\text{DSPN} \supset \mathcal F_\text{DSF}$. \end{restatable} It is an open theoretical problem if a DSPN, by varying in parameter $w$ and combinatorial space $\mathcal M$, can represent all possible monotone non-decreasing submodular functions.